Chemical Stages of Polymerization of Acrylic Resin

 High mol.
 Wt. polymers dissolves slowly in monomer

-So, to increase in solubility
+So, to increase in

 Additive – (Ethyl acrylate copolymer)